-Each QuikSCAT data product file includes a header.
+Each SeaWinds data product file includes a header.
 The product header contains multiple metadata elements.
-The conditions specified by the QuikSCAT metadata apply to the entire set of data in the file.
-The remainder of the file contains either those data acquired by the SeaWinds instrument over the spacecraft measurement swath, or those data which were generated by QuikSCAT software.
+The conditions specified by the SeaWinds metadata apply to the entire set of data in the file.
+The remainder of the file contains either the data that were acquired over the spacecraft measurement swath, or data that were generated by SeaWinds software.